 AusA1 Paragraphs 28(b), 28(d), 28(e), 28(h), 30, 31 and 40 of this Standard do not apply to entities preparing general purpose financial statements under Australian Accounting Standards - Reduced Disclosure Requirements.
 Entities applying Australian Accounting Standards - Reduced Disclosure Requirements may elect to comply with some or all of these excluded requirements.

-AusA2 The requirements that do not apply to entities preparing general purpose financial statements under Australian Accounting Standards - Reduced Disclosure Requirements are also identified in this Standard by shading of the relevant text.
+AusA2 The requirements that do not apply to entities preparing general purpose financial statement under Australian Accounting Standards - Reduced Disclosure Requirements are also identified in this Standard by shading of the relevant text.
+AusA3 The RDR paragraph in this Standard applies only to entities preparing general purpose

-AusA3 The RDR paragraph in this Standard applies only to entities preparing general purpose financial statements under Australian Accounting Standards - Reduced Disclosure shall disclose an explanation if it is impracticable to determine the amounts required to be disclosed by paragraph 28(f)(i) or 28(g).
+- AusA3 The RDR paragraph in this Standard applies only to entities preparing general purpose financial statements under Australian Accounting Standards - Reduced Disclosure Requirements. - RDR28.1 An entity applying Australian Accounting Standards Reduced Disclosure Requirements shall disclose an explanation if it is impracticable to determine the amounts required to be disclosed by paragraph 28(f)(i) or 28(g).